Gray kingbird: Behaviour

+Food and feeding

 Gray kingbirds wait on an exposed perch high in a tree, occasionally sallying out to feed on insects (such as bees, dragonflies, wasps and beetles), their staple diet.
 They also eat small fruits and berries depending on its availability.
 Fruits and berries make up one fifth of their daily diet.
 Spiders and small lizards are occasionally eaten.